-Recognizing the different watersheds in which the district exists increases opportunities for participation in multiple watershed groups and related activities.
-Stewardship can be fun, even if we join with groups outside of our community.
-Learn how different communities protect their watershed while enjoying a kayak, fishing, or other outing.
+Recognizing the different watersheds in the area increases opportunities for participation in multiple watershed groups and related activities.
+Stewardship can be fun, even when we join with groups outside of our community.
+Learn how different communities protect their watersheds while enjoying kayaking, fishing, or other outings.
 There are numerous educational opportunities for individuals or groups.
 It is a great way for children and families to become involved in their community, develop leadership skills, and have fun while helping protect our watersheds.